-Studies investigating the relationship between sleep onset latency (both self-reported and actigraphy-derived) and SWB have reported mixed results with either shorter sleep onset latency being related to better SWB or no relationship between sleep onset latency and SWB (Konjarski et al., 2018).
-A cross-sectional study that assessed actigraphic sleep onset latency over seven days found that it was not related to SWB conceptualized as positive well-being and symptoms of distress (Lemola et al., 2013).
-An experience sampling study by Kouros and El-Sheikh (2015) found between-person effects of longer actigraphy-derived sleep onset latency on worse mood in children, but no within-person effects.
-Within-person relationships were reported by de Wild-Hartmann et al. (2013) in women and Cousins et al. (2011) in youth with major depressive disorder-shorter self-reported and actigraphy-derived sleep onset latency were related to higher PA and lower NA on the next day.
-Another crosssectional study reported no relationship between self-reported sleep onset latency and life satisfaction (Gaina et al., 2005).
+Kouros and El-Sheikh (2015) found between-person effects of longer actigraphy-derived sleep onset latency on worse mood in children, but no within-person effects.
+Within-person relationships were reported by de Wild-Hartmann et al. (2013) in women and Cousins et al. (2011) in youth with major depressive disorder shorter self-reported and actigraphy-derived sleep onset latency were related to higher PA and lower NA on the next day.
+Another cross-sectional study reported no relationship between self-reported sleep onset latency and LS (Gaina et al., 2005).
 However, difficulties in initiating sleep is also a symptom of insomnia (Roth, 2007), which has been negatively related to PA and LS, and positively related to NA (Hamilton et al., 2007).

-In the current study, we hypothesized that longer than average sleep onset latency is related to worse SWB on the next day (Hypothesis 1).
+Hypothesis 1: In the current study, we hypothesized that longer than average sleep onset latency is related to worse SWB on the next day.